 In the Garden

 Join us in the King's Garden for our numerous activities geared towards all ages.
-Help one of our Horticulture Technicians tend to our heritage plants in our greenhouse; work alongside a French gardener in our 1756 soldier's garden as he tends to vital vegetables and harvests food for his comrades; take part in one of our Hands-On Horticulture programs to explore techniques that will help you beautify your gardens at home.
+Help tend to our heritage vegetables in our Farm-to-Table Garden; work alongside a British or American soldier in our 1777 soldier's garden as he tends to vital vegetables and harvests food for his comrades; take part in one of our Hands-On Horticulture programs to explore techniques that will help you beautify your gardens at home.
 Whatever activity you choose, you are guaranteed to have fun while getting your hands dirty in one of the oldest cultivated lands in the country!